Get one-of-a-kind reporting on today's American West

 What nonprofit magazine published in the tiny mining and ranching town of Paonia, Colorado, commands the fierce attention of senators, cabinet members and editors of the leading newspapers in the country?

 The answer is High County News

 High Country News was created in 1969 by Tom Bell, a Wyoming biologist, rancher and conservationist.
-His mission was to focus on the threatened environment and wildlife of the West and to reveal how runaway resource development was systematically destroying the vast lands that hold an almost mythical place in the American psyche.
+His mission was to focus on the threatened environment and wildlife of the West.

-As someone interested in knowing the American West, you're being invited to join the HCN community.
-We believe you're the type of person High Country News is written and designed for: independent, intelligent, aware.
-Someone who loves the West and all its rugged beauty -- someone who understands the essential role we play as stewards and guardians of the land, air and water surrounding us.
+We believe you're someone who loves the West and all its rugged beauty -- someone who understands the essential role we play as stewards and guardians of the land, air and water surrounding us.

 Paul Larmer, Publisher

 P.S.
 Or you can go DIGITAL-ONLY for $14.95 for seven months!